luciotato/LiteScript/devel/generated-js/v0.8/lite-to-c/interfaces/Iterable.lite.md

             .iterable = iterable
             .index = -1

-b) The *Iterable* "interface" consistis of a method "iterableNext(pos:Position)", advancing "pos" to the next item in the sequence and returning false if there is no more items.
+b) The *Iterable* "interface" consists of a method "iterableNext(pos:Position)", advancing "pos" to the next item in the sequence and returning false if there are no more items.

 ### To make your own class *iterable* in LiteScript you need to:

-a) add to YourClass a `method iterableNext(pos:Position)` returning false if there is no more items.
+a) add to YourClass a `method iterableNext(pos:Position)` returning false if there are no more items.
 You can store extra state information in pos.extra (other state than: key,value, index & size)

 b) nothing more. just a)